Ribs

 Definition

-In vertebrate anatomy, ribs (Costae) are the long curved bones which form the rib cage.
-In most tetrapods, ribs surround the chest, enabling the lungs to expand and thus facilitate breathing by expanding the chest cavity.
-They serve to protect the lungs, heart, and other internal organs of the thorax.
+In most tetrapods, ribs surround the chest, enabling the lungs to expand and thus facilitate breathing by expanding the thoracic cavity.
+They protect the lungs, heart, and other internal organs of the thorax.
 In some animals, especially snakes, ribs may provide support and protection for the entire body.

 The ribs are composed by:

-The number of ribs differ between species:
+The number of ribs differs between species:

 • Carnivores:12-14 (9 sternal, 4 asternal)